-At the moment, this page consists of images which I show in my classes, without any of the discussion which accompanies such viewings.
+At the moment this page consists of images which I showed in my classes, without any of the discussion that accompanied such viewings.
 Future revisions will add enough of the classroom discussion that non-students visiting the page may find it more useful.
 In the meantime, the only discussion of note is the following correction of an unfortunately common misunderstanding:

 The (non-)discovery of chlorophyll on Europa

 Chlorophyll has never been discovered on Europa, nor is it ever likely to be.
-An oft-quoted statement that it has been is based on a fictional work, "2010", by Arthur Clarke.
-Although the discussion in the book and corresponding movie was fictional, there are those who think life might exist on Europa, and in fact NASA plans (in the distant future) to have a mission to Europa, to explore that possibility.
-As a result, the fictional "discovery" is occasionally referred to in the press, and through misquote or misunderstanding, has spread across the Internet, as a modern myth.
+An oft-quoted statement that it has been is based on the fictional work "2010", by Arthur Clarke.
+Although the discussion in the book and corresponding movie was fictional, there are those who think life might exist on Europa, and in fact NASA plans (in the distant future) to have a mission to Europa to explore that possibility.
+As a result of misquoting or misunderstanding, the fictional "discovery" is occasionally referred to in the press as if real, and as a result the mistake has spread across the Internet as a modern myth.

 The trailing side of Europa, imaged by Galileo.